 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 600D is 10 percent smaller.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.5 (A6000) and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24MP, the A6000 offers a higher resolution than the 600D (17.9MP), but the A6000 has smaller individual pixels (pixel pitch of 3.91μm versus 4.31μm for the 600D).
-However, the A6000 is a somewhat more recent model (by 3 years) than the 600D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the A6000 is a much more recent model (by 3 years) than the 600D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under review, the A6000 provides substantially higher image quality than the 600D, with an overall score that is 17 points higher.
 This advantage is based on 2 bits higher color depth, 1.6 EV in additional dynamic range, and 0.8 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Sony A6000»||APS-C||24.0||6000||4000||1080/60p||24.1||13.1||1347||82||Sony A6000|